8288tom/pagoda/README.md

 ## Live Demo
 For the purpose of this demo some features have been disabled, SSO configuration included (code is still intact just commented out where needed).

+In production this app is used with collections of more than 50K documents, for the purpose of this demo there are only 200-400 documents in the database.

 Disclaimer: No real data was used, no password were compromised in the making of this demo.
 [🔗 Demo Link](https://pagoda.shkoodsolutions.com/)